 As in, a whole new world kind of magical.

-What I mean is... the majority of your discomfort has passed, you've started to drop and fluff, and your incisions should be healed nicely—especially if you used my Recovery Kit (shameless plug!)
+What I mean is... the majority of your discomfort has passed, you've started to drop and fluff, and your incisions should be healed nicely.

 Three months wasn't just the point where nothing felt physically off limits anymore, but it was also the point where I remember feeling like my new breasts were a part of me.
 They weren't awkward or in the way anymore, and I definitely felt a huge confidence and intimacy boost because of them. :-)

-3 Tips for Having Sex with New Boobs
+3 Tips for Having Sex with New Breast Implants

 I thought it would be helpful to include a couple of things that I found helpful during those first couple of weeks that I started having sex after my breast augmentation.

-- Tell your SO how gentle they should be. – Just come right out and tell them what you are comfortable with, and that you'll have to shut it down if they aren't able to respect it.
+Tell your partner how gentle they should be. – Just come right out and tell them what you are comfortable with, and that you'll have to shut it down if they aren't able to respect it.
 They'll mind :-)